 The one very important exception to using an oil neat is if you have sensitive skin.
-Then it’s best to use a carrier* oil, especially the first time you try out an oil.
+Then it’s best to use a carrier oil (more on this below), especially the first time you try out an oil.
 You want to make sure you have no reaction, usually presenting as a slight burning sensation, redness or itch.

 Cover More Ground with Carrier Oils

 Carrier oils also make an EO spread MUCH further!
-This is helpful from both a healing perspective, as well as financial.
+This is helpful from both a healing as well as financial perspective.

 For instance, it’s hard to make one or two drops of an oil cover an ankle or shoulder, but mixed into a bit of avocado oil, it covers much more ground!
 Plus, the carriers send the EOs deeper into the skin for more healing penetration.
 Avocado oil is particularly good at penetration!

 A carrier oil is simply an oil that you mix with an essential oil to dilute it, to “carry” it over more distance.